Octopus773/Whanos/docs/AutoDeployement.md

 Whanos offers you the possibility to automatically deploy your application, though the `whanos.yml` file located at the root of the repository.

-Once the image of the last commit of your git repository has been built successfully, we're looking at the presence of the `whanos.yml` file if found your application will be running in the cloud.
+Once the image of your git repository has been built successfully, we're looking at the presence of the `whanos.yml` file if found your application will be running in the cloud.

 Example of `whanos.yml`:
 ```yaml